LACMIP/emu/docs/_documentation/citing.md

 Example: "**LACMIP 2533.234, LACMIP Type 3364**"
 {: .notice--warning}

-Specimens that are not name-bearing types (figured/unfigured/mentioned/referenced specimens) only require citation of the **catalog number**.
+Specimens that are not name-bearing types only require citation of the **catalog number**.
+This includes new figured and unfigured hypotypes, "mentioned" and "referenced" specimens.

 Example: "**LACMIP 42800.22**"
 {: .notice--warning}